A neural network approach to learning solutions of a class of elliptic variational inequalities: Neural network approach

 As $S_i\colon C^1(\overline{\Omega}) \to \mathbb{R}$ and $T_i \colon C^1(\overline{\Omega}) \to \mathbb{R}^n$ are clearly continuous, the composition of continuous maps being continuous gives continuity of $\hatL\colon C^1(\overline{\Omega}) \times C^1(\overline{\Omega}) \to \mathbb{R}$.
 Writing also

 the continuity of the functions $(\cdot)^+, |\cdot|^2 \colon \mathbb{R} \to \mathbb{R}$ yields continuity of this object too.
 The remaining terms in the objective function in \eqref{eq:disc_ansatz_2} can be tackled similarly.
-The claims \ref{item:2} and \ref{item:3} follow similarly. \end{proof} It is clear that existence for the problem \eqref{eq:discrete_minmax} can also be handled with a similar argument like above.
+The claim \ref{item:2} follows similarly, \corr{whereas \ref{item:3} follow as in the proof of Proposition \ref{lem:existence_discrete_general}, wherein the evocation of Lemma \ref{lem:NNisC1_general} is unnecessary as its result is directly assumed.} \end{proof} It is clear that existence for the problem \eqref{eq:discrete_minmax} can also be handled with a similar argument like above.

 Note that when transiting from the continuous problem \eqref{eq:prelim1} to any of the associated discrete problems above, the (strong) convexity and concavity properties for the former are lost.
 This is due to the structure of the mapping from the neural network weights to the neural network output $(\theta_1,\theta_2) \mapsto (u_{\theta_1}, v_{\theta_2})(x)$.
 As a consequence, the discrete problems are non-convex in the $\theta_1$ variable and non-concave in the $\theta_2$ variable which imposes major difficulties concerning the characterisation and efficient computation of solutions.
-For an overview in the smooth setting we refer to the recent works \cite{Jordan,razaviyayn2020nonconvex} and the references therein.
+For an overview in the smooth setting we refer to the recent works \citet{Jordan,razaviyayn2020nonconvex} and the references therein.
 Clearly, the design of tailored numerical solvers for such neural network based problems is a very important research task which, however, goes beyond the scope of our present work.
 Subsequently, we focus on a comprehensive error analysis regarding the true and a computed solution for \eqref{eq:VI}.